 4 / 5 Stars

 The investment seeks to provide shareholders with high current income as its primary objective and, as its secondary objective, capital growth.
-Under normal market conditions, the fund will invest at least 80% of its net assets (including the amount of any borrowings for investment purposes) in high-yield debt instruments (commonly referred to as "junk" bonds or securities).
-Up to 25% of the fund's net assets may be invested in high yield debt instruments of foreign issuers.
-It may invest in fixed income securities of any maturity and does not seek to maintain a particular dollar-weighted average maturity.
+Under normal market conditions, the fund invests at least 80% of its net assets (including the amount of any borrowings for investment purposes) in high-yield debt instruments (commonly referred to as "junk" bonds or securities).
+It may invest up to 25% of its net assets in high yield debt instruments of foreign issuers.
+The fund may invest in fixed income securities of any maturity and does not seek to maintain a particular dollar-weighted average maturity.

 Columbia High Yield Bond Fund has an expense ratio of 0.71 percent.